CANADA STOCKS-TSX edges lower as oil slip hurts energy companies

 By Alastair Sharp

-downward march, with the retreat muted by gains for some of the
+to price slips, offset by gains in some of the country's biggest

 Oil and gas stocks have fallen sharply in recent weeks, but